ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 A class is seen as an Entity when it is annotated with the @Entity annotation.
 The most common links are @OneToMany, @ManyToOne and @ManyToMany.
-For example if class A has a @OneToMany relationship to class B then the database scheme will have a foreign key in table B to table A and hibernate will keep a list of linked B elements in entity A.
+For example if class A has a @OneToMany relationship to class B then the database scheme will have a foreign key in table B to table A and Hibernate will keep a list of linked B elements in entity A.

 These were just the basics of how to define your data structure in your project.
 So with Spring Data JPA you don't have to write all the SQL statements yourself to create your database schema, because this can be done automatically by Spring Data JPA.